jet/equinox/DOCUMENTATION.md

 > _Replace a perpetual stream with a series of finite epoch-streams, allowing superseded ones to be archived or deleted_

 As covered above, long streams bring associated costs.
 A key one that hasn't been mentioned is that, because the unit of storage is a stream, there's no easy way to distinguish historic events from current ones.
-This has various effects on processing costs such as (for Aggregate streams), that of loading and folding the state (or generating a snapshot).
+This has various effects on processing costs such as (for Aggregate streams) and performance concerns from loading and folding the state (or generating a snapshot).

-Anologous to how data can be retired (as described in _Database epochs_), it may be possible to manage the growth cycle of continuous streams by having readers and writers coordinate the state of given stream co-operatively via the following elements:
+Similar to how data can be retired (as described in _Database epochs_), it may be possible to manage the growth cycle of continuous streams by having readers and writers coordinate the state of given stream co-operatively via the following elements:
 - one Series aggregate: references the current active _epoch id_ for the series
 - many Epoch streams: independent streams (sharing a root name), sufficed by the _epoch id_
 - having a deterministic way of coordinating to ensure each (independent) writer will recognize that a given epoch is _closed_ (e.g., based on event count, elapsed time since the epoch started, total event payload bytes, etc.)